ctrlaltdel-html/ctrlaltdel-html/README.md

 - 👋 Hi, I’m @ctrlaltdel.html
-- I’m interested in web design and grpahic design
+- I’m interested in web design and graphic design
--  I’m currently learning HTML, CSS AND JS
+-  I’m currently learning HTML, CSS and JS
 -  I’m looking to collaborate on web projects and things like that